btrccts/btrccts/README.md

         print("Done", reason)
         self.closed_orders = await self._kraken.fetch_closed_orders()
         # Async versions of an exchange needs to be closed, because
-        # btrccts will close the asyncio loop after the run.
+        # mycrypto will close the asyncio loop after the run.
         await self._kraken.close()